pl2599/Natural-Language-Processing---Spooky-Data/README.md

 ### Tf-idf

+Perhaps, even that is not enough.
+What about a Tf-idf analysis?
 A Tf-idf analysis will give us a measure of the frequency of a word used by one author relative to the frequency of that word used by the others.
 In other words, it adjusts for the rarity of the word.
 ![alt text](figs/Original_tf_idf.png)

 Observations: